cwilper/tinyspa/README.md

 * Javascript module bundling with Browserify
 * Javascript transpilation and optimization with Google Closure
 * CSS preprocessing with rework, compression with UglifyCSS
-* Automatic rebuilds during development with gulp-watch
+* LiveReload support during development with gulp.watch and gulp-connect

 ## Usage